 Capt.
 Russell C. Thorman

 Capt.
-Russell C. Thorman was born on October 21, 1903, and was the son of William F. Thorman & Minnie Drafahl-Thorman, and was one of the couple's five sons.
+Russell C. Thorman was born on October 21, 1903, and was one of five sons of William F. Thorman & Minnie Drafahl-Thorman.
 Russell worked as a salesman for a lumberyard, married Thelka, and was the father of a daughter.
 The family lived at 465 South Fremont Street in Janesville, Wisconsin,

 On June 8, 1921, Russell joined the Wisconsin National Guard and worked his way up the ranks from private until on June 8, 1921, he was promoted to corporal.
 On November 9, 1932, he was promoted to sergeant and on January 31, 1938, he resigned as an enlisted man, and February 1, 1938, he was commissioned a second lieutenant.
 He was than promoted to first lieutenant on March 7, 1940.